Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 Need Cash Fast?
 Two Ways To Get An SBA Loan If You Need Cash Now

-If you need cash quickly, be sure to fill out your SBA paperwork and preliminary applications as accurately and robustly as possible.
+If you decide to proceed with an SBA loan, but still want to get your cash as soon as possible, be sure to fill out your SBA paperwork and preliminary applications as accurately and completely as you are able.
 This is your best bet of getting a fast response from the SBA.
 The less the SBA has to do to get information from you, the better your experience will be.

-Of course, a speedy response is not a guarantee, even if you do have all your documents in order.
+Of course, a speedy SBA loan approval time is never a guarantee, even if you do have all your documents in order.
 If you truly need to know your funds will be here sooner than later, you can check out these resources for small business owners:

 - Get A Bridge Loan: A bridge loan is a transitory, short-term loan that your small business can use until all of your needed funding comes in from other sources.
 If you’re looking for a temporary bridge loan (without a prepayment penalty), check out our favorite small business loan providers for this year.